Causal-net category

 \subsection{Weak and topological embedding}

 In this subsection, we introduce more restricted types of inclusions.
 We need more terminologies.
-Two subdivisions $e_1,e_2$ of morphism $\lambda$ are called \textbf{vertex-disjoint} if $\lambda(e_1)$ and $\lambda(e_2)$ has no common internal vertex.
+Two subdivisions $e_1,e_2$ of morphism $\lambda$ are called \textbf{vertex-disjoint} if their images $\lambda(e_1)$ and $\lambda(e_2)$ have no common \textbf{internal} vertices.
 We call a morphism \textbf{vertex-disjoint} if any two of its subdivisions are vertex-disjoint.
 Vertex-disjoint is a more restricted property than edge-disjoint.
-Both Example \ref{immersion} and \ref{strong-immersion} are not vertex-disjoint because $\lambda(h_1)$ and $\lambda(h_2)$ have a common internal vertex $v$.
+Both Example \ref{immersion} and \ref{strong-immersion} are not vertex-disjoint because there $\lambda(h_1)$ and $\lambda(h_2)$ have a common internal vertex $v$.

 The following notion is a special type of an immersion, which may be useful somewhere. \begin{defn} An inclusion is called a \textbf{weak-embedding} if it is vertex-disjoint. \end{defn}